Nashville DUI Lawyer

 - Vehicular Homicide – Vehicular homicide occurs when your drunk driving has caused the death of another.
 It is considered a Class B felony and is punishable by a maximum license revocation of ten years, a maximum prison sentence of up to thirty years, and fines not to exceed $25,000.

-These are just a few of the different types of crimes that are associated with DUIs in Nashville.
-If you’ve been charged with one of the previously mentioned crimes or if you are facing other DUI charges, reach out to your lawyer so they may begin fighting for your not guilty verdict today.
+These are just a few of the crimes tied to DUIs in Nashville.
+If you’ve been charged with one of the previously mentioned crimes or if you are facing other DUI charges, reach out to your lawyer so we may begin fighting for your not guilty verdict today.

 Other Ways Your Life May Be Impacted by a DUI Conviction

 In addition to the penalties we’ve described above, your life is also likely to be impacted in a number of other ways.
 For example, you may find it difficult to find gainful employment in the future when your background check shows a DUI conviction.